What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 - Lengthy PERM process: Labor certification typically takes 8-12 months

-- Affected by priority date backlogs: EB-2 China backlog currently ~4 years
+- Subject to backlogs: EB-2 China backlog currently ~4 years

-- Must restart if changing jobs: PERM is tied to a specific employer and position
+- Must restart if you change jobs: PERM is tied to a specific employer and position

-For those with willing employers and stable jobs, PERM can serve as a backup path, but simultaneously pursuing NIW as an "employer-independent" safeguard is recommended.
+For those with willing employer support and stable employment, PERM can serve as a fallback pathway, but pursuing NIW simultaneously as an "employer-independent" safeguard is recommended.

 "Multi-Track Parallel" Strategy: Best Practice #

-Facing H-1B lottery uncertainty, the smartest approach is not to "bet" on a single path but to pursue multiple paths simultaneously:
+Facing H-1B lottery uncertainty, the smartest approach is not to "bet" on any single pathway but to pursue multiple pathways simultaneously:

 | Timeline | Action |